Main content start

 LSE has consistently been ranked at the highest level among universities in the United Kingdom.

-2024 QS World University Rankings45th – Overall ranking worldwide
+2024 QS World University Rankings by Subject

-2024 QS World University Rankings by Subject6th – Subject: Accounting & Finance
+6th – Subject: Accounting & Finance

 7th – Subject: Economics & Econometrics